• Free shipping on all orders

 Prepare the Necessary Supplies

-Putting eye drops in a cat’s eyes is not simple, although it doesn’t have to be a horrific experience for you and your furry friend.
-A surefire tip to make things less chaotic is to have all your supplies ready before you pounce on your pet.
-You don’t want your kitty to use its finely honed escape tactics just as you get up for a minute to grab your cotton swabs.
+Putting eye drops in a cat’s eyes is not difficult, but you need to know the basic steps to follow.
+To make things less chaotic, have all your supplies ready before you grab your pet.
+You don’t want your kitty to use their finely honed escape tactics just as you get up for a minute to grab your cotton swabs.

 Here are items that must be within reach.